SOP Format: Best Structure for a Winning Statement of Purpose

 While the core statement of purpose format stays similar—the content and focus vary by program.
 Here’s how to tailor your SOP based on the course you're applying to.

-SOP Format for Undergraduate (UG) Programs
+SOP Format for Undergraduate Programs (With Sample Points)

 What to include: